senaamuzu/PS07/README.md

 ![](README_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-*In every class males out numbered female, especially in the Crew category.
+*In every class males out numbered females, especially in the Crew category.
 I assume this is due to most of the crew jobs being laborious.*